 Antiochus Epiphanes – Who was he?Antiochus IV, a king of the Seleucid Empire, took upon himself the title Epiphanes, meaning the "illustrious one" or "god manifest."
-He was known as Antiochus Epiphanes and reigned from 175 BC until 164 BC in what is now Syria.
+He was known as Antiochus Epiphanes and reigned from around 175 BC until around 164 BC in what is now Syria.

 He nearly conquered Egypt and was known for severe persecution of Jews.
 This oppression lead to the Maccabean revolt.
 Jews nicknamed him Epimanes, meaning "mad one."